 Was it drugs?
 Toxic mold?
 Household poisons?
 Foul play?

 The actress had been the subject of a lot of reports about rumored health issues over the years.
-And she was indeed a tabloid favorite, having starred in one of the all-time greatest teen comedies, dated Ashton Kutcher, been engaged twice and then tied the knot with a guy who hadn't even been on Hollywood's radar.
+And she was indeed a tabloid favorite, having starred in one of the all-time greatest teen comedies, dated Ashton Kutcher, been engaged twice and then tied the knot with a guy who hadn't even been on the media's radar.

-Her apparent weight loss in the '00s alone commanded a lifetime's worth of headlines, but she always insisted that any change in her appearance wasn't due to whatever the gossip of the day accused her of doing.
+Her apparent weight loss in the '00s alone commanded a Hollywood career's worth of headlines, but she always insisted that any change in her appearance wasn't due to whatever the gossip of the day accused her of doing.
 She had also never been arrested, hadn't gone to rehab and wasn't actually that much of a partier.

 But no matter what issues she did or didn't have, that didn't make it any less horrifying when, on Dec.
 20, 2009, her life just…stopped.

 "There have been so many rumors in the past couple years!"
 Murphy, who would have turned 43 today, said to Cosmopolitan in 2004.
 "I'd rather not perpetuate something that isn't true.

 "But no, I've never had an eating disorder.
 And I don't do drugs.
 I have a glass of champagne now and then.
 I'm generally the person dancing at a party who everybody always thinks is the intoxicated one, but I'm really not."